visgl/react-google-maps/README.md

 ## Description

-This is a Typescript / Javascript library to integrate the Google Maps Javascript API into your React application.
+This is a Typescript / JavaScript library to integrate the Google Maps JavaScript API into your React application.
 It comes with a collection of React components to create maps, markers and infowindows, and a set of hooks to use some of the Google Maps
 API [Services](https://developers.google.com/maps/documentation/javascript#services)